Easy Pecan Praline Buttermilk Loaf Cake

 Instructions

-8. Allow the cake to cool in the pan for 10 minutes, then invert onto a wire rack to cool completely.
+7. Let cool for 10 minutes, then invert onto a plate.

 Notes